Boiler Service Cost

 Gas boilers are the most popular type of boiler in the UK.

-Electric Boiler Service Cost
+Electric Boiler Servicing

-For electric boilers, servicing them every year isn't a legal requirement but it does provide a regular opportunity for a professional to identify any minor issues before they develop into something more serious.
+For electric boilers, servicing them every year isn't a legal requirement, but it does provide a regular opportunity for a professional to identify any minor issues before they develop into something more serious.

-Amongst other things, they'll also check that the built-in safety features are working correctly and check for other common problems (e.g., limescale or water pressure problems).
+Among other things, they'll also check that the built-in safety features are working correctly and check for other common problems (e.g., limescale or water pressure problems).

-Oil Boiler Service Cost
+Oil Boiler Servicing

 An oil boiler service involves cleaning the boiler and flue, cleaning the oil burner and replacing the nozzle, checking and replacing the oil filter, inspecting the fuel tank, and performing a full combustion test.